kemra102/puppet-auditd/README.md

 ### Using the module via a defined type in other modules

-If you have the use case where you would like to add auditing rules from outside modules, you may use the defined type 'auditd::rule'.
+If you have the use case where you would like to add auditing rules from outside modules, you may use the defined type `auditd::rule`.

 ```puppet
 include `your auditd module or class`

 auditd::rule {'RuleID':